ajirios/Zippr/README.md

 Features By sandesh

-1:Users can select their country of residence by flag from a list of countries.
+1: Users can select their country of residence by flag from a list of countries.
-2:Users can enter their phone number by country phone code.
+2: Users can enter their phone number by country phone code.
-3:Users can allow location permission.
+3: Users can allow location permission.
-4:Users can register or login to the app by email and password.
+4: Users can register or login to the app by email and password.